 - Describe methods used for diagnostics, isolation, characterization, bio-assays and field experiments of relevance for functional biodiversity and biological control

-- Collect, analyse and process monitoring results and work out and communicate a decision background for growers
+- Analyse and process monitoring results and work out and communicate a decision background for growers.

 - Ability to select an organism for biological control in a specified system

--Ability to select relevant methods to study the interactions between natural enemies, target prey/host and environment, and to analyse results
+-Ability to select relevant methods to study the interactions between natural enemies, target prey/host and environment

 - Ability to use scientific literature to discuss own data

 - Explain the major concepts of insect pest management.